nialldbarber/ndb/README.md

 - [x] Increase scale of hamburger when you hover over it

-- Fix hamburger menu animation
+- [ ] Fix hamburger menu animation

   - its disappearing instantly but the nav items are animating correctly

 - Animate logo

+- Complete form styles

+- Complete contact page styles

+- Complete about page styles

+- Complete blog page styles

+- Complete blog post page styles

 - Page refresh, go to top of page